galalmuhammed/galalmuhammed/README.md

 <p><em>🔹 Front-End Developer | Full-Stack In Progress</em>
 </em></p>

-👇 Hit in your console or terminal to connect with me.
+👇 Hit in your console to connect with me.

 ```bash
 npx anmol